|

 I walks out in distgust as Monty sips the sherry.

-I is at the sink peeling potatoes.
+The kitchen I is at the sink peeling potatoes.
 Monty enters

 Monty: I'm preparing myself to forgive you.
 I think you've